cicl-iscl/SemEval2025_Task4_Chen_Lai/Presentation_110225.md

 - Forget: Maximize loss on the forget set (gradient ascent).
 - Retain: Align with the original model on the retain set (KL divergence).

-For an easier manipulation, we started with a smaller 1B model, whose the dataset is similar to the given 7B benchmark model.
+For an easier manipulation, we started with a smaller 1B model, whose dataset is similar to the given 7B benchmark model.

 ### 1. Data Processing
 The function `create_dataloader_from_parquet ` prepares the data.
 It tokenizes inputs from both datasets, make sure the model recognizes what should be forgotten or retained.
 Questions and answers are structured differently from general text generation.
 This guides the learning process in the right way.